topstock/node-testing2-project/README.md

 X Create a `knexfile.js` with "development" and "testing" configurations.
 X Create a `db-config.js` file that selects the correct configuration using the value of `process.env.NODE_ENV`.
 X Create migration and seed files.
-- Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.
+X Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.
-- Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
+X Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
-- Create a basic express application with a few database access functions and a few endpoints.
+X Create a basic express application with a few database access functions and a few endpoints.
 - Test your endpoints manually using Postman, HTTPie or similar.
 - Test your endpoints with supertest.